-This is the contribution guide to the enough.community infrastructure which is based on Ansible.
+This is the contribution guide to the enough.community infrastructure which is based on Ansible and OpenStack.
 If you’re a seasoned Free Software contributor looking for a quick start, take a look at the list of bugs and features, otherwise keep reading.

 Bugs and features list¶